immunant/c2rust/examples/libxml2/README.md

 * `xmllint` now works with `--auto`, but needs additional testing params and inputs
 * `testReader` works with no params, but needs to be tested w/ real file input
 * `testRelax` works with no params, but needs to be tested w/ real file input
-* `testRegexp` works with no params, but needs to be tested w/ read file input

 ## Runnable

-* `testThreads` prints a bunch of parsing errors
-* `testlimits` runs w/o memory crashes, but fails throughout the test

 ## Working

+* `testRegexp` works with files from `test/regexp` and produces same output as C version
+* `testrecurse` prints "Total 9 tests, no errors"
+* `testlimits` prints "Total 514 tests, no errors"
+    * Note: text output seems noticeably slower than the C version
+* `testThreads` prints nothing (but no longer prints parsing errors)
+* `testapi` runs successfully and prints "Total: 1172 functions, 280928 tests, 0 errors"
 * `testC14N` prints parsed output when given a file to read from `test/c14n`
 * `testSchemas` no longer crashes when provided a file from `test/schemas/*.xsd`
 * `testchar` prints tests completed